Historical Timeline of Los Angeles

 2020 - The Lakers win their 17th franchise NBA title, and 16 days later the Dodgers win their 7th World Series.
 To date, it's the shortest timespan for two championships in the same city.

-2020 - LAX, Olvera Street, the Greek Theatre and the Hollywood Pantages celebrate their 90th anniversaries.
+2020 - LAX, Olvera Street, The Greek Theatre and the Hollywood Pantages celebrate their 90th anniversaries.

 Academy Museum of Motion Pictures viewed from Fairfax Avenue